Determine exactly where you stand financially

 Follow the guidelines below.

-- The rest of the first page is a list of basic monthly expenses.
-Enter your family’s estimated amount in the blue column.
-Use blank lines for additional essential expenses.
+- The rest of Page 1 is a list of basic monthly expenses.
+Enter your family’s estimated current spending in the blue column.
+Use a extra page of lined paper if you need to add other essential expenses.

 - Page 2 is a list of less crucial expenses.
-Again, enter your family’s estimated amount in the blue column and use blank lines to add additional expenses.
+Again, enter your family’s estimated amounts in the blue column and use an extra page to add other discretionary expenses.

 - Total the expenses shown on page 2 and enter that figure into the space labeled Total Other Expenses.